vvictort/ubc-bolt-2025/README.md

 ### 3. Google Cloud Authentication

-> [!WARNING]
-> Your service account key grants access to your Google Cloud resources.
-Keep it secure and never commit it to version control.

 1. Download your service account JSON key from Google Cloud Console:
    - Go to IAM & Admin → Service Accounts
    - Create or select a service account with the required permissions